p0pr0ck5/lua-resty-waf/README.md

-			-- this may be desirable for low-traffic or testing sites -- by default, event logs are not written until the buffer is full -- for testing, flush the log buffer every 5 seconds lua_resty_waf.default_option("event_log_periodic_flush", 5)
+			-- this may be desirable for low-traffic or testing sites -- by default, event logs are not written until the buffer is full -- for testing, flush the log buffer every 5 seconds --
+			-- this is only necessary when configuring a remote TCP/UDP -- socket server for event logs. otherwise, this is ignored lua_resty_waf.default_option("event_log_periodic_flush", 5)

 			-- perform some preloading and optimization